 Battery Voltage

-As early as 2020, nearly every cordless yard tool now runs on “Lithium-Ion” batteries.
-Lithium-ion batteries are considered the proven source of cordless power tools, available in 12, 20, 40, 60, and 80 Volt options.
+As early as 2020, nearly every cordless yard tool runs on Lithium-Ion batteries.
+Lithium-ion batteries are considered the proven source of cordless power tools and are available in 12, 20, 40, 60, and 80-volt options.

 Buying Your Battery-Powered Outdoor Tool Set

-By now, you should have all the information you need to select battery-powered outdoor tools and put them to use around your home.
+By now, you should have all the information you need to select battery-powered outdoor tools and use them around your home.

 Before wrapping up, we want to give you a few extra tips about buying your outdoor power equipment lineup.
 Here are some things to remember that will help you get the right combination of tools for your needs.